pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 # Open a named tunnel from the config file

-named_tunnel = ngrok.connect(name="my_tunnel_name")
+named_tunnel = ngrok.connect(name="my-config-file-tunnel")

-as well, which allows us to pass
+The connect method takes kwargs as well, which allows you to pass

 Note